Alex7Kom/alleluia/README.md

 # Alleluia

-Alleluia is a static site generator.
+Alleluia is a static site generator that I use for my own sites.

 It is intended to be fast, simple, extensible, and moddable.
-Alleluia uses the concept of pipelines where input data goes through a series of functions (pipes) with standardized inputs and outputs that transforms the data.
+Alleluia uses a concept of pipelines where input data goes through a series of functions (pipes) with standardized inputs and outputs which transform the data.
-Alleluia comes with basic set of pipes but you can write and use your own pipes that fit your needs better.
+Alleluia comes with a basic set of pipes but you can write and use your own pipes that fit your needs better.
-While Alleluia uses an async-like workflow most of the I/O is synchronious.
-Sync I/O is much faster when we need to read/write many files in a row while async structure of Alleluia allows to use any async functions.

 ## Installation